S&P 500, Nasdaq up as tech stocks rise after J&J vaccine pause

 Cryptocurrency and blockchain-related firms Riot Blockchain jumped 7.6% and Marathon Digital Holdings added 5.7% as bitcoin prices soared 5%, a day ahead of listing of Coinbase, the largest U.S. cryptocurrency exchange.

-Declining issues outnumbered advancers for a 1.56-to-1 ratio on the NYSE and a 1.50-to-1 ratio on the Nasdaq.
+Declining issues outnumbered advancers by a 1.3-to-1 ratio on the NYSE and a 1.7-to-1 ratio on the Nasdaq.

-The S&P index recorded 27 new 52-week highs and one new low, while the Nasdaq recorded 30 new highs and 55 new lows.
+The S&P 500 posted 32 new 52-week highs and one new low, while the Nasdaq recorded 99 new highs and 65 new lows.

-Reporting by Medha Singh in Bengaluru; Editing by Maju Samuel, Sagarika Jaisinghani and Arun Koyyur
+Reporting by Medha Singh in Bengaluru; Editing by Sagarika Jaisinghani, Arun Koyyur and Maju Samuel

 Our Standards: The Thomson Reuters Trust Principles.